MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 - **Managed identity**: Run notebooks/SJD using the workspace identity and support for managed identity for Azure KeyVault in notebooks not supported yet in Fabric.

-- **Git integration**: Git integration for notebooks is supported.
+- **Git integration**: [Git integration](../cicd/git-integration/intro-to-git-integration.md) for notebooks is supported using Azure DevOps repos.

-- **CI/CD**: You can use the Fabric API/SDK and deployment pipelines.
+- **CI/CD**: You can use the Fabric API/SDK and [deployment pipelines](../cicd/deployment-pipelines/intro-to-deployment-pipelines.md).

 - **Livy API and the way to submit and manage Spark jobs**: Livy API is in the roadmap but not exposed yet in Fabric.
 Users need to create notebooks/SJD using the Fabric UI.